jaantollander/dotfiles-arch/README.md

 - **Modular Configuration**: Modularity makes it easier to change components and reason about dependencies.

-- **Information Security is Critical**: Your data could get lost, be stolen, or hacked unless you protect it with encryption and backups.
+- **Information Security is Essential**: Your data could get lost, be stolen, or hacked unless you protect it with encryption and backups.

 ## Arch Linux Setup